Targum -- A Multilingual New Testament Translation Corpus: Ethics Statement

 \section{Ethics Statement}

-Data for the \texttt{targum} corpus was aggregated from publicly accessible websites.
+We aggregated data for the \texttt{Targum} corpus from publicly accessible websites.
 The authors do not claim copyright on any of the translated texts.
-Our distribution plan is designed to respect the intellectual property rights of the copyright holders.
-The code for creating the corpus, along with the subset of translations that are in the public domain, will be made publicly available.
-For translations under active copyright, the full text will not be publicly distributed but will be made available to researchers upon reasonable request for noncommercial research purposes.
-Furthermore, we are committed to responsible data stewardship and will remove any translation from the corpus upon a direct request from a verified copyright holder.
+As shown in Table \ref{tab:copyright_stats}, the copyright status varies across languages.
+Our distribution plan respects the intellectual property rights of the copyright holders while maximising the utility of the resource for the research community.
+Translations in the public domain or behind open licenses, along with the pre-computed embeddings and pairwise similarity scores for all translations, will be made fully publicly available (at \url{https://github.com/mrapacz/targum-corpus}).
+Copyrighted texts will not be publicly distributed in full; instead, they will be made available upon reasonable request for noncommercial research purposes.
+We will remove any translation from the corpus upon a direct request from a verified copyright holder.

 In the preparation of this work, AI assistants were used as productivity tools.
-Specifically, \texttt{Cursor} with \texttt{Gemini 2.5 Pro} and standalone \texttt{Gemini 2.5 Pro} were used for tasks such as generating boilerplate code for web scraping and helping with the editing and formatting of this article.
+During initial development, Gemini 2.5 Pro (via Cursor and the Gemini web interface) was used for tasks such as generating boilerplate code for web scraping and helping with the editing and formatting of the submitted manuscript.
+For the camera-ready version, Claude Opus 4.6 and Sonnet 4.6 (via GitHub Copilot) were used for agentic engineering tasks such as generating code for data analysis and validation of data prior to publishing, and helping with the editing and formatting of this article.